lornedrichardson/p1bg-King-of-Hearts-Blackjack/README.md

 - Correct cards don't always display (happens a lot with diamonds suit)
 - Screen must be refreshed after hitting New Hand button in order to get the cards to display
 - Betting is fixed at 10 units right now
+- Does not have double button
-- Does not have double button or insurance feature
+- Does not have insurance feature